VoidCoder01/AutoEval-BE/README.md

-# EvalAI – Professional Documentation
+# EvalAI – AI project evaluation
 Production-grade, AI-powered project evaluation.
 Upload a project, the backend analyzes code/docs using OpenAI GPT‑4o, and the frontend visualizes strict, differentiated scores with detailed feedback.

 ---